Willie O'Ree

 O’Ree’s father, Harry, was a civil engineer in the city’s road maintenance industry.
 O’Ree started playing hockey at age three and organized hockey at age five.
 He promptly had a passion for the game.
 O’Ree played regularly on the backyard rink of the family home and skated to school when weather permitted.

-Midway through his second minor-league season with the Quebec Aces, O'Ree was called up to the NHL's Boston Bruins to replace an injured player.
+Midway through his second minor-league season with the Quebec Aces, O'Ree was called to the NHL's Boston Bruins to replace an injured player.
 O'Ree was blind in his right eye due to being hit there by an errant puck two years earlier, which generally would have precluded him from playing in the NHL.
-However, O'Ree managed to keep it secret and made his NHL debut with the Bruins on January 18, 1958, against the Montreal Canadiens, becoming the first black player in league history.
+However, O'Ree managed to keep it secret and made his NHL debut with the Bruins on January 18, 1958, against the Montreal Canadiens, becoming the first Black player in the National Hockey League.
 He played two games that year.
 O'Ree returned in 1961 to play 43 games and scored four goals and ten assists in his NHL career in 1961.

 O'Ree noted that "racist remarks were much worse in the U.S. cities than.
 In Toronto and Montreal," the two Canadian cities hosting NHL teams at the time, and that "Fans would yell, 'Go back to the South' and 'How come you're not picking cotton?'
 Things like that.
 It didn't bother me.
 I just wanted to be a hockey player, and if they couldn't accept that fact, that was their problem, not mine."